varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

   - Used whenever a resource is accessed

 - Give only the capabilities needed
-- Decide what capabilites to give to different resrouces
+- Decide what capabilities to give to different resources
-- Capabilites should be **unforgeable**, otherwise it's a usesless security measure
+- Capabilities should be **unforgeable**, otherwise it's a useless security measure

-### Approaces
+### Approaches

 1. **Enforced by supervisor(os, vm, compiler, ...)**
-2. **Unguessable capabilites(random tokens, crypto signatures,...)**
+2. **Unguessable capabilities(random tokens, crypto signatures,...)**
-     - Relies on entropy and cryptograhic security
+     - Relies on entropy and cryptographic security
      - Can be referenced by random number
      - Can be signed